NIST-FRG/FACT/README.md

 *A suite of tools and data in support of predictive fire modeling.*

 The tools within FACT can rapidly determine material parameter inputs needed for making robust and accurate computational predictions of fire growth for a broad range of materials.
 Such predictions can support the development of reduced flammability materials and a safer built environment.
+These tools are developed as part of the [NIST Material Flammabiilty Characterization Project](https://www.nist.gov/programs-projects/material-flammability-characterization).
+Related FACT publications and overview presentations are [https://www.nist.gov/programs-projects/automated-tools-material-property-calibration](available online).

 Note that FACT is still in development.
 Currently, tools exist for
 1. Extracting pyrolysis kinetic parameters from thermogravimetric analysis (TGA) data,